kabanero-io/kabanero-pipelines/docs/VolumeProvisioning.md

 git clone https://github.com/kabanero-io/kabanero-pipelines
 ```

-## Static Persistent Volumes
+## Static Persistent Volumes Example

-The example `pv.yaml` shows how to configure a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) using a `hostPath` type on the Persistent Volume.
-This is shown just for the ease of creating the simplest Persistent Volume to enable a pipeline run.
-It is not the recommended approach to use hostPath in anything beyond a test environment.Update the path and other values in your `pv.yaml` file provided in this repository, to suit your requirements.
+The example `nfs-pv.yaml` shows how to configure a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) using a NFS server.
+In OpenShift 4.3, there is a NFS server available out of the box.
+Update the server value to point to your infrastructure node in the `nfs-pv.yaml` file provided in this repository.
+You can make other updates to suit your needs and requirements.
 Please find all the different types of Persistent Volumes [here](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes)

-For instance, the following example is configured for local storage.
-You might edit this file to configure it for NFS, the standard configuration in a production environment.

-- Clone the `pv.yaml` file in this repository and apply it.

 ```
-cd ./pipelines/common
+cd ./pipelines/sample-helper-files/storage-samples
-oc apply -f pv.yaml -n kabanero
+oc apply -f nfs-pv.yaml -n kabanero
 ```

 ## Dynamic Volume Provisioning